top of page

 GRAND HYATT KAUAI RESORT & SPA

-Sprawling resort located in Poipu, the Grant Hyatt Resort & Spa is home to the prettiest grounds on the island.
+Sprawling resort located in Poipu, the Grand Hyatt Resort & Spa is home to the prettiest grounds on the island.
 Guests of the beachfront property are treated to a dreamy saltwater lagoon, as well as several beautiful pools, most connected by a tropical lazy river.
-The Poipu location is ideal for visitors with plans to visit both Waimea Canyon and the North Shore while on Kauai - it sits half way between the two.
+The Poipu location is ideal for visitors with plans to visit both Waimea Canyon and the North Shore while on Kauai – it sits half way between the two.

 A beautiful two-bedroom, two-bathroom Airbnb located on the North Shore, near Hanalei Bay.
 The condo is bright, airy and tastefully decorated in whites, blues and grays.
 This is a rarely available Airbnb Plus property - if you see it available, book it.